 SI’s digital presence

 Social media channels are the hub of Sweden’s digital communication.
 You can find us on, for example, Facebook, Twitter, and Instagram.
 The channels are administered by Stockholm-based project managers closely familiar with the country concerned.
 Cooperation with local actors in both traditional and social media means that content of relevance to Sweden can be disseminated more widely.

 Sharing Sweden – information and material

-Sharing Sweden is a web platform with easily accessible material and toolkits that Swedish missions abroad and other intermediaries can use to promote visibility and interest in Sweden as a country.
+Sharing Sweden is a web platform with easily accessible material and toolkits that Swedish missions abroad and other actors can use to promote visibility and interest in Sweden as a country.
 The material is designed to reflect Sweden in a broad perspective, encompassing SI’s overarching themes of social development, innovation, culture and creativity and other relevant thematic issues in Swedish government policy, including a feminist foreign policy and Agenda 2030.
 Sharing Sweden offers everything from pre-packaged concepts, toolkits, fact sheets and books about Sweden to information about how people can work with the Sweden brand in their communication.
 Most of the material on the website is open to all and free to use.

 Visits by foreign journalists